 In some cases, the element of liability is easier to establish.
 A client who is injured because he was rear-ended at a stop light on Main Street in New Port Richey will have an easier time establishing liability than a client who was merging into another lane.
 Generally speaking, the stronger the liability claim, the greater the financial recovery.

-Coverage: A preliminary issue to be resolved by your attorney is the amount of insurance coverage available to help pay for your medical bills and final case settlement.
+Coverage: A preliminary issue to be resolved by your attorney is the amount of insurance coverage available to help pay for your bills and final case settlement.

 The success of any legal matter depends on the unique circumstances of each case, therefore, we cannot guarantee particular results for future clients.